Riesz feature representation: scale equivariant scattering network for classification tasks: Experiments

 Finally, the bounding box is enlarged to capture black background by elongating the diagonals by $40\%$.
 The bounding box is cropped from the image (Figure~\ref{fig:mnist-boundbox}) and input to the Riesz feature representation.
 Afterwards, the SVM classifier is trained on the output from the previous step.
 Additionally, we train a multilayer perceptron (MLP) on the same output to compare the performance of these two classifiers.
 Details on the MLP and a small ablation study on the depth and the rotation group of the Riesz feature representation are given in Appendix~\ref{appendix:mlp}.
 In this section, MLP refers to an MLP applied to a Riesz representation of depth 3 with 4 angles.
 It has roughly $30,000$ trainable parameters, as described in Appendix~\ref{appendix:mlp}.

 The goal of this experiment is to validate scale equivariance properties of the Riesz representation as well as to deduce how many training images are needed to achieve a decent performance.
-We compare our method with several state-of-the-art methods: the RieszNet~\cite{barisin22riesz} and a CNN on rescaled versions of the images~\cite{jansson22}.
+We compare our method with several state-of-the-art methods: the RieszNet~\cite{barisin22riesz} and a CNN on rescaled versions of the images~\cite{jansson2021exploring, jansson22}.
 The RieszNet~\cite{barisin22riesz} is a deep neural network where spatial convolutions are replaced by the first and second order Riesz transforms while max pooling is completely avoided.
 This results in a fully trainable scale invariant neural network.
 The RieszNet version used here has around $18,000$ parameters.
-The second method called Foveated scale-channel networks \cite{jansson22} is a classic CNN with roughly half a million parameters which is applied to rescaled versions of the images and finally (max or average) pooled across the scales.
-Here, 17 scales in the interval $[\frac{1}{2},8]$ are sampled with step width $\sqrt[4]{2}$ and used for rescaling the images.
+The second method called Foveated scale-channel networks \cite{jansson2021exploring, jansson22} is a classic CNN with around $70,000$ parameters which is applied to rescaled versions of the images and finally (max or average) pooled across the scales.
+Here, three sampling factors $\{2,\sqrt{2}, \sqrt[4]{2}\}$ of the interval $[\frac{1}{2},8]$ are compared.
+We select the best performing one, i.e. the one for which 17 scales in the interval $[\frac{1}{2},8]$ are sampled with step width $\sqrt[4]{2}$ and used for rescaling the images.
 This is in contrast to the Riesz-based methods where this step is completely avoided.
 Table~\ref{fig:mnist-scale-generalization} summarizes the results.

 Generally, accuracies of our method are stable for scales in the range $[0.707, 5.657]$ for both, SVM and MLP.
 The MLP performs slightly better (around 1\%) than the SVM.
 However, the costs of training and parameter tuning for the MLP are higher.
 Both competing methods achieve $4-5\%$ higher accuracy than our Riesz representation baseline with SVM.
 However, this agrees with similar experiments reported in the literature~\cite{oyallon2015} when comparing scattering and deep networks on large datasets.